guylasri/exercise-c-cpp/README.md

-Reverse bits of a given 32 bits unsigned integer.
+Easy: Reverse bits of a given 32 bits unsigned integer.

 Example 1: